 - If a weight loss program is adopted before the supply of breast milk stabilizes, it could affect adequate supply.

-- If you strive for quick weight loss, this would mean calorie level would drop significantly, and this can also affect supply.
+- If you strive for quick weight loss, this would mean calorie levels would drop significantly, and this can also affect supply.

-- The breast milk can however be contaminated if a quick weight loss program is started because mom’s body may release toxins into the breast milk.
+- Breast milk can, however, be contaminated if a quick weight loss program is started because the mom’s body may release toxins into breast milk.

-- Exercise right before nursing can change the taste of the breast milk, and make it taste bitter.
-Too much exercise can lower supply as well.
+- Exercise right before nursing can change the taste of the breast milk and make it taste bitter.
+Too much exercise can lower the supply as well.

 The Benefits of Weight Loss While Breastfeeding

-- You will begin to feel better, might have less risk of experiencing post-partum depression and will in hopefully more easily accept other changes in your post pregnancy body.
+- You will begin to feel better, might have less risk of experiencing postpartum depression, and will hopefully more easily accept other changes in your post-pregnancy body.

 - A happier mother will make for a happier home.